VoronDesign/Voron-Documentation/community/electronics/GadgetAngel/v2_skr13_spi_wiring.md

 * If you want to open the above picture, in a new tab of your web browser, then [click here](./images/SKR_V1.3_in_SPI_voltageselect.png){:target="_blank" rel="noopener"}

 ## Stepper Motor Drivers
-* Inspect the stepper motor drivers for left over rosin, and clean with IPA, if needed
+* - [ ] Inspect the stepper motor drivers for left over rosin, and clean with IPA, if needed
+* - [ ] Before installing heat sinks on to the stepper motor drivers,&nbsp;[please read this](#please-ensure-the-heat-sinks-are-installed-before-use)
-* Install heat sinks on all stepper motor drivers
+* - [ ] Install heat sinks on all stepper motor drivers

 ## MCU X/Y/E, Hot End in SPI Mode